top of page

 Understanding these differences supports grounded development and accurate identification.

-Signs You May Be Experiencing Light Language Activation
+Light Language Activation Symptoms

+Light language activation symptoms are physical, perceptual, and emotional indicators that cognitive filtering has decreased and non-linear expression is beginning to surface.
 Light Language activation does not always begin with dramatic expression.
 It often starts subtly as internal shifts in perception, tone, or energetic sensation.

 Common signs of Light Language activation include: